kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/202006 answers.md

 arguments evaluate from left to right, but the (v++ + v) is evaluated with the v first, and then v++: write(0, 1)

+Evaluate from right to left, but the expressions from left to right write(1,0)

 # 4
 ## What does the term cast and coercion mean?
 Casting means to get one variable from one type to another data type via explicitly writing in the code that it should be cast to a different type.
 Fx